Petr-Kovalev/punched-cards-mnist-poc/README.md

 ### Ideas:
 * It's possible to calculate the entropy of the inputs of the specific punched card per label (to rank them)
+* Try calculate the relative importance of each bit of the punched card input (like attention mechanism).
+Use this metric for ranking.
-* Build hierarchy of punched cards to perform lookup over the multiple punched card results
+* Build hierarchy of punched cards to perform lookup over the multiple punched card results intead of simple max
 * Prefer processing with less active bits on all stages (since electrical pulses in a brain requires energy)
 * Encode (or map) the binary input somehow to have/keep the 2% sparsity (like in a brain)